gristlabs/grist-help/help/formula-cheat-sheet.md

 ```
 max($Max_Students - $Count, 0) or "Full"
 ```
-This formula shows the number of spots remaining in a class, or the text 'Full' when the class is full or oversubscribed
+This formula shows the number of spots remaining in a class, or the text 'Full' when the class is full or oversubscribed.

+We build a list between the parenthesis consisting of two items: `$Max_Students - $Count` and `0`.
+The formula returns whichever is greater.

 When `$Count` is less than `$Max_Students`, the difference `$Max_Students - $Count` is positive and represents the spots left in the class.
 When `$Count` exceeds `$Max_Students`, then the class is full or oversubscribed, and `$Max_Students - $Count` is negative.
 The maximum of a negative number and 0 will be 0, so `max($Max_Students - $Count, 0)` is 0.
 This represents a full class.
 The addition of `or "Full"` is applied when the value is falsy, which means that a 0 is replaced with the text `"Full"`.